jgat/marking-assistant/README.md

 $ ./TODO.py init
 ```

-This will search through each of the `P??` directories to find students' scripts, and create a JSON file to store marks and comments.
+This will search through each of the `P??` directories to find students' scripts, and create a JSON file to store marks and comments (called `marks.json` by default, but the `--marks-file` flag can change that).

 Because it's saved as a JSON file, you can store backups!
 Especially because this tool is in the experimental phase, and so it's not my fault if it loses all your data.

+Note: if a marks file already exists, then `./TODO.py init` will only overwrite it if it's given the `--force` flag.

 ## Usage

-* Get limited help:
+* Get some help:

 ```
 $ ./TODO.py [-h|--help]